brianhigh/research-computing/lab/regex.md

-The regular expression "syntax" is a nearly universal way to represent text patterns symbolically in order to match text for use with search and replace operations of software Applications like MS-Word, command-line utilities like sed, and programming languages like R and Python.
+The regular expression "syntax" is a nearly universal way to represent text patterns symbolically in order to match text for use with search and replace operations of software Applications like text editors, command-line utilities like sed, and programming languages like R and Python.

 * Regular expressions will help you manage data in many situations.